nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Shows the call history of the elderly at the specified `INDEX` or `NRIC`.
 * The index refers to the index number shown in the displayed person list.
 * The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
-* `NRIC` must be a valid, government issued NRIC.
-* The `NRIC` used to select the elderly must exist in the person list.
+* The `NRIC` used to select the elderly must be a valid, government issued NRIC and must exist in the person list.

 Examples:
 * `list` followed by `history 2` shows the call history of the 2nd elderly in ContactMate.